fluffypill0w/blog/_posts/2021-05-10-Ethernaut-Full-Write-Up.md

 Once again the goal of the level is to gain ownership of the contract.
 In order to do this, we need to [understand the difference](https://ethereum.stackexchange.com/questions/1891/whats-the-difference-between-msg-sender-and-tx-origin) between <code>tx.origin</code> and <code>msg.sender</code>.

-In order to successfully call <code>changeOwner</code> and pass our wallet address as the new owner, the function call must originate from a different address than <code>msg.sender</code>.
+In order to successfully call <code>changeOwner</code> and pass our player address as the new owner, the function call must originate from a different address than <code>msg.sender</code>.
 A good way to do this is to deploy a new contract to attack our level instance.

 [See the code.](https://github.com/fluffypill0w/ethernaut-solutions/blob/18d9ce865d3ba2dbfb825e1f0dc6fd475aa57fea/contracts/Level%2004%20-%20AttackTelephone.sol)